 - Second, they have a unique blend of seasonings for a vegetarian burger!
 How often have you had olives and fresh oregano in a burger?!
 Don’t skip the balsamic vinegar – or any of the ingredients.
 It’s flavor synergy.

-- Third, they are easy to make.
+- Finally, they are easy to make.
 Everything into the food processor, then on to cooking.
 Here are the ingredients waiting for action in my food processor.
 Having a processor that’s at least 14 cups is very useful to prep burger recipes like these.

 Veggie Burger FAQs